narakeet/build-video-github-action/CONTRIBUTING.md

 GitHub Actions require a published version (a git tag); don't forget to create a new tag an push it to GitHub after building the distribution version.

+## Keys and tokens

+You will need both a Github Access token and a Video Puppet API key to run this action.
+You can generate a GitHub Access token from your [profile settings](https://github.com/settings/tokens).
+To obtain a Video Puppet API key, write to <contact@videopuppet.com>.

 ## Testing

 Create a `.env` file in the project root (it is ignored by git), containing